rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 # Calling an overloaded method

 - Compiler may not understand which overload is being called
-- Tips: call with named argument
+- Tip: call with named argument

 ```fsharp
 let createReader fileName =